bradeneast/oakstudio.co/_src/projects/360 Farms.md

 ---
 title: 360 Farms
 image: /img/360-farms-tea-boxes.jpg
-logo: /img/360-farms-logo.svg
+order: 2
 entity: Small Business
-description: 360 Farms is the only business that makes start-to-finish elderberry products for people seeking value and quality.
-The goal was to reinforce their brand with those wanting improved health and well-being in an era of McDonald’s and WalMart.
-order: 2
 tags:
   - Identity
   - Strategy
+description: 360 Farms is the only business that makes start-to-finish elderberry products for people seeking value and quality.
+The goal was to reinforce their brand with those wanting improved health and well-being in an era of McDonald’s and WalMart.
+logo: /img/360-farms-logo.svg
+colors:
+  - name: Elder Indigo
+    hex: "#201747"
+    pantone: 275 C
+  - name: Heritage
+    hex: "#345d9d"
+    pantone: 7684 C
+  - name: Deep Roots
+    hex: "#ddc9a3"
+    pantone: 468 C
 ---

 {% from "macros.njk" import profile, image_2_column, before_after %}